rpm-software-management/dnf5/doc/commands/download.8.rst

 ``--debuginfo``
     | Download the debuginfo rpm.
 Enables debuginfo repositories of all enabled binary repositories.

+``--debugsource``
+    | Download the debugsource rpm.
+Enables debugsource repositories of all enabled binary repositories.

 ``--url``
     | Prints the list of URLs where the rpms can be downloaded instead of downloading.